01 of 11

 Golden Gate Bridge from Fort Baker

-Fort Baker is one of my favorite views of the bridge and one that's photographed less frequently.
+Fort Baker is a view that is that's photographed less frequently.

 To get there, exit Highway 101 north onto Alexander and go east toward Sausalito.